anderson-optimization/firebase-lib/docs/13-other-resource-interactions.md

 #### Data retrieval and mutation

-This documentation's Firebase and AngularFireDatabase API sections can be referenced for more details of using data methods.
+This documentation's Firebase and AngularFire API sections can be referenced for more details of using data methods.
 The tests folder - `projects/firebase-lib/src/test` - also provides detailed examples of data retrieval, change, and removal.